top of page

 Front elevation of two-story brick house with terrace planters, wooden entryway and metal gate design

 Situated in a serene lane of Satna, Madhya Pradesh, the residence celebrates earthy aesthetics and thoughtful design.
-The warm terracotta tiles, on the exterior, contrast with stark concrete edges, making it seamlessly blend natural textures and contemporary geometry.
+The exterior features warm terracotta tiles juxtaposed with stark concrete edges, seamlessly blending natural textures and contemporary geometry.
+This balance grounds the home in its landscape while giving it a distinctly modern character.

-The upper-level features two lavishly sized windows, breaking the terracotta-clad monotony and inviting ample natural light, creating a dynamic interplay of volumes.
-Accents of blue in the metal fixtures, such as the gate and grilles, add a contemporary touch while blending in with the surroundings.
+The upper-level features two lavishly-sized windows, breaking the terracotta-clad monotony and inviting ample natural light, creating a dynamic interplay of volumes.
+Subtle accents of blue in the metal fixtures, such as the gate and grilles, add a contemporary layer that complements the earthy tones.

 Cozy courtyard with wicker lounge chair, potted plants, textured stone wall and sliding glass doors